Azure/azure-sdk-for-c/README.md

 With this in mind, there are many tenets or principles that we follow in order to properly address this target audience:

-- Customers of our SDK compile our source code along with their own.
+- Customers of our SDK compile the source code along with their own.

 - We target the C99 programming language and test with gcc, clang, & MS Visual C compilers.